ArtemioAC/python-learning/README.md

 # Python learning

 Initial version of a Python learning journey.
+You will find a _notes.txt_ file that contains relevant information about the specific chapter.

 ## Initial Setup